-Meeting of: Date Agenda item Ward(s) Voluntary and Community Sector Committee 15 th May 2017 All
+Meeting of: Date Agenda item Ward(s) Voluntary and Community Sector Committee 29th January 2018 All

-Delete as appropriate Non-exempt
+Delete as appropriate Non-exempt Delete as applicate Non-exempt

 SUBJECT: LOCAL INITIATIVES FUND

 1. Synopsis

 1.1 The Local Initiatives Fund is a flexible devolved budget for councillors to use to address issues and priorities in their wards.
 It is an important element of the council's community provision and helps to meet the needs of local residents.
 In 2017/18 each ward has an allocation of £14,000 to spend on local schemes, with the exception of Bunhill and Clerkenwell who each have an allocation of £14,500.
 Councillors consider project ideas for their ward and make recommendations to the Voluntary and Community Sector Committee.
 This report asks the committee to approve the proposals submitted by ward councillors for this financial year.